1999AZZAR/Autonomous_Mobile_Manipulator/docs/api/README.md

 # API Documentation

-This documentation provides comprehensive information about the available APIs for controlling and monitoring the LKS Robot Project system.
+This documentation provides comprehensive information about the available APIs for controlling and monitoring the Autonomous Mobile Manipulator system.

 ## Table of Contents